Rithvikns/Time_Sensitive_Networking-Software_Defined_networking/assignments/assignment3/README.md

 In this assignment, we will focus on reactive flow programming, i.e., the SDN controller will program flow table entries after receiving packet-in events from switches, whenever they have no matching flow table entry.
 We will implement a learning bridge that operates on layer 2 (data link layer), i.e., using MAC addresses.
-This bridge will automatically learn the egress ports of messages by inspecting the MAC addresses including in ARP requests and other frames.
+This bridge will automatically learn the egress ports of packets by inspecting the MAC addresses included in ARP requests and other pakcets.

-**Deadline** for turning in solutions: **Thursday, May 8, 2023 (end of day)**
+**Deadline** for turning in solutions: **Thursday, June 8, 2023 (end of day)**

 # Prerequisites

 We use the Floodlight SDN controller, in particular, its Java API in this assignment.
 We recommend using Eclipse in this assignment---although you are free to use any other developing environment---and executing Eclipse on your personal laptop or PC.
-You can run Mininet in the provided VMs labcourse1..4 or in the provided VM for Virtual Box and connect it to the Floodlight controller running on your personal laptop or PC.
+You can run Mininet in the provided VMs vslabcourse1..4 or in the provided VM for Virtual Box and connect it to the Floodlight controller running on your personal laptop or PC.

 ## Using the provided VM image for Virtual Box